switchupcb/discord-api-spec/CONTRIBUTING.md

 ## Can you add other versions?

-Other active API versions will be added soon: Generation of the other API versions is already supported, but I need time to decide whether it's necessary.
+Generation of the other API versions is already supported, but I need time to decide whether it's necessary.

 ## Issues